tekofu/Mailbot/README.md

 - Implement logging (only if needed)
 - Add bot posts when people in the server go live on twitch.tv (possible automatically or need a list?)
 - Add poll functionality with categories/running "scores"

-- FFXIV Stuff:
-    - Mat from map used for
-    - MB prices
-    - Where to get furniture
-    - Lodestone news